needle-tools/needle-engine-samples/package/Runtime/MovieSet/README.md

 # Movie Set

-This sample shows how to use a RenderTexture to display the output of a camera on a TV screen.
+This sample shows how to use RenderTexture to display the output of a camera onto a 3D model.

-A RenderTexture can be assigned to a camera to output a camera view into a texture.
-This texture can then be assigned to objects and materials in your scene to be displayed or as input for custom shaders.
+A RenderTexture can be assigned to a camera to output the camera's view into a texture.
+This texture can then be assigned to materials in your scene as you would with any other texture.

 ## Setup